 Looking at this evidence, it seems to support the fact that overall sun exposure is not the problem.

 People spending time outdoors only occasionally (a hot day at the beach) are much more likely to burn than someone who works outside every single day.

-In short, there are many benefits of sunlight; some of these boost our health independent of vitamin D.
+In short, there are many benefits of sunlight, and some of these boost our health independently of vitamin D.

 The totality of the data is clear in that exposure to sunlight reduces the risk of almost every chronic disease in the book.